kyma-incubator/examples/README.md

 * project.version: Tag that will be assigned to docker image
 * jib.version: Version of the jib plugin that will be used credentials (see: https://docs.docker.com/engine/reference/commandline/login/ heading: "Credential helper protocol")

+For editing the code I recommend either Eclipse with Spring plugins installed or Spring Tool Suite (https://spring.io/tools/sts/all).
+You will also need to install the Lombok plugin (https://projectlombok.org/setup/overview).
+Lombok is used to generate getters/setters and sometimes constructors.
+It keeps the code lean and neat.

 ### Docker Credential Helper Setup